martinspedro/RT-Notes/README.md

 4. Some of the used diagrams are generated using either [dot](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) or [tikz](https://ctan.org/pkg/tikz-page).
 The remaining were copied from the course slides.
 5. The images are taken from the course slides and other materials provided by the professors

-A GIT repository with the note taking tool is available in this [repository ](https://github.com/k3rn3l-pan1c/logbook)
+To simplify and automate the process of managing, tracking changes and publishing notes, I developed a tool to ease this process, a similar to a digital logbook.
+This tool is available at this [repository](https://github.com/k3rn3l-pan1c/logbook).

 ### DOT & Graphviz
 The [dot graph description language](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) is a graphic description language, enable the fast creation of reasonably neat diagrams